getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ### Configuration

-In your code, configure the GetGudSDK with your credentials:
+In your code, configure the GetgudSDK with your credentials:

 ```cpp
 	// Start a Game: